isisaddons-legacy/isis-module-security/README.md

 where:

 * the `PasswordEncryptionServiceUsingJBcrypt` is an implementation of the `PasswordEncryptionService`.
-This is mandatory if the module is configured as a primary realm.
-If required, any other implementation can be suppled.
+This is mandatory (local users, including the default `isis-module-security=admin` administrator user) must be authenticated using the password service.
+If required, any other implementation can be supplied.

 * The `MeService` provides the ability for an end-user to lookup their own user account, if granted the `isis-module-security-regular-user` role.
 This service is optional, no other functionality in the module depends